Ekkehard-Schulze/indoor-climate-logger/README.md

   option.
 The Raspberry Pi supports 1-Wire for sensor communication alongside I2C using its onboard hardware, and UART serial communication using an FT232R USB to serial converter for MH-Z19.

-- on Linux systems you can use the _indoor-climate-logger.py -q_ option to append a data frame to the log file when called using a cron-job.
+- on Linux systems you can use the _indoor-climate-logger.py -q_ option to append a single data frame to the log file when called using a cron-job.